Amr-Hegazy1/nanoGPT/README.md

 ### Random 2D Recurrence (Experimental)

 This experiment implements a novel recurrent block that operates in two dimensions with random recurrence counts.
+It comes in two flavors: `flat` and `hierarchical`.

 *   The block consists of three sub-blocks: a horizontal recurrent block, a vertical recurrent block, and a verifier block.
-*   For each forward pass, the input is processed by a random number of horizontal and vertical recurrences.
+*   The input is first expanded vertically a random number of times to create "levels".
+*   Each level is then expanded horizontally a random number of times.
+*   The way the levels are combined and verified depends on the `random_2d_recurrence_type`:
-*   The output is then passed through a verifier block, which also has a random number of recurrences.
+    *   **`flat` (default):** All processed levels are summed up and then passed to a verifier block, which itself is applied a random number of times.
+    *   **`hierarchical`:** The processed levels are combined in a tree-like structure.
+They are combined and verified in pairs, reducing the number of levels by half at each step, until only one tensor remains.

 *   **How to use:**
     *   To enable this during training, use the following flag:
         ```bash
         python train.py --enable_random_2d_recurrence=True
+        ```
+    *   To select the type of recurrence, use the `--random_2d_recurrence_type` flag:
+        ```bash
+        # For flat recurrence (default)
+        python train.py --enable_random_2d_recurrence=True --random_2d_recurrence_type='flat'

+        # For hierarchical recurrence
+        python train.py --enable_random_2d_recurrence=True --random_2d_recurrence_type='hierarchical'
         ```